System Metrics

 Metadata

-Single session/interaction latency and token usage
+Single session latency and token usage

 Session-Level Aggregation

-Tracing data is also aggregated from the interaction level to the session level:
+system metrics are also aggregated from the interaction level to the session level:

 - Session Latency: Total latency across all interactions in the session.